JoelPasvolsky/vm-load-balancing/README.md

 # Load Balancing

-Virtual-machine load balancing is the problem of distributing virtual machines in a way that evenly balances CPU and memory requirements across a set of hosts, preventing overload or under-utilization of host machines.
+Virtual machine load balancing is the problem of distributing virtual machines in a way that evenly balances CPU and memory requirements across a set of hosts, preventing overload or under-utilization of host machines.
 It is a real-world problem for many organizations, including D-Wave.